December Gold Cup Preview, Tips, Runners & Trends (Christmas Meeting)

 What the expert says...

-The Paddy Power Gold Cup is a race to note, as ten of the last seventeen winners have come after running in that last time out.
+The Paddy Power Gold Cup is a race to note, as ten of the last eighteen winners have come after running in that last time out.
 However, only one of those, Exotic Dancer, in 2006, won both.

 Andy Powell - Horse Racing Betting Expert - OLBG.com